akshayrajput12/sweetsshop/README.md

    - Verify your API key is correct and active
    - Check that you're using the correct base URL
    - Ensure your account has API access permissions
+   - Make sure the `DELHIVERY_API_KEY` is set in your Supabase project settings
+   - Ensure you're using the correct Authorization header format (`Token` for Delhivery API, `Bearer` for Supabase)

 2. **Serviceability Issues**:
    - Verify the delivery pincode is serviceable by Delhivery